Armagh in top nine tourism destinations as harvest fayre crowned a huge success

 By Eleanor McGillie

-THE chairman of Tourism NI has described Armagh as one of nine key designated visitor destinations in Northern Ireland and said he was proud to stand side by side with the people of the Orchard County.
+THE chairman of Tourism NI has described Armagh as one of nine key designated tourism destinations in Northern Ireland and said he was proud to stand side by side with the people of the Orchard County.

 Terence Brannigan was speaking as this year’s special guest at the second Richhill Apple Harvest Fayre where over 30 food and drink producers gathered to sell their produce as a celebration of the end of this year’s harvest.